Gas holder: Europe

 The pollution associated with gasworks and gas storage makes the land difficult to reclaim for other purposes, but some gas holders, such as the Vienna Gasometers, have been converted into other uses such as living space and a shopping mall and historical archives for the city.
-Many sites, however, were never used for the production of 'town gas', therefore the land contamination is relatively low.
+Many sites, however, were never used for the production of 'town gas', so the land contamination is relatively low.